sdmoran/sigmapi-web/docs/api/Mafia/v0/Mafia_v0.md

 ===========================================

-Endpoint Notes
+Notes
 --------------

+- `A[]` denotes an array with elements of type A

+- `{ ...
+A: B ... }` denotes a dictionary with keys of type A and values of type B

+- Game(x) refers to the Game with the GameID x

+- Player(x) refers to the Player with the Username x

+- User(x) refers to the User with the Username x

+- A user has 'Moderator privelages' over a game if any of the following are true:
+    1. They created the game
+    2. They were crowned a moderator of the game
+    3. They have global moderator permissions

-All endpoint URLs are prefixed with http://sigmapigammaiota.org/api/mafia/v0.
+- All endpoint URLs are prefixed with http://sigmapigammaiota.org/api/mafia/v0.

-All endpoints other than About (`GET .../`) return 403s for unauthenticated users.
+- All endpoints other than About (`GET .../`) return 403s for unauthenticated users.

-If multiple status code conditions are listed, the status code of the first satisfied condition will be returned.
+- If multiple status code conditions are listed, the status code of the first satisfied condition will be returned.

-If a status code is referenced but no Condition is listed for it, assume it is the default status code, and is returned in the event of a successful request.
+- If a status code is referenced but no Condition is listed for it, assume it is the default status code, and is returned in the event of a successful request.

-An example endpoint description is shown below:
+- An example endpoint description is shown below:

 ### Example endpoint title